 Students may repeat a course when a grade of "D" or "F" has been earned.
-The last grade counts.
+Only the final grade received in courses repeated by the student shall be used in computing the grade point average.
 However, universities may count forgiven grades in calculating the grade point average.
 Forgiven grades may also be calculated in determining financial aid eligibility.